ychaaban2004/java_compiler_domainspecific/src/README.md

 # Java-Compiler-DomainSpecific

-This is a Java compiler, called **Tricks**, built to understand how compilers are built and with added functionality we deemed would improve the language.
+This is a Java compiler, called **Trick**, built to understand how compilers are built and with added functionality we deemed would improve the language.

 Programming Language Developed: Trick - a domain specific version of Java